uthx/know_me_quiz/README.md

-This Repo is about "How well you know me quiz" which is a CLI repl quiz app that I created on [repl.it](https://replit.com).
+This Repo is about "How well you know me quiz" which is a CLI quiz app that I created on [repl.it](https://replit.com).

 View live project [here](https://replit.com/@rdrahuldhiman/markOnefinal?embed=true#index.js)